 The C.F.R. does not have to be signed by the same individual who signs other FR documentation.

 What must the financial assurance (FA) document cover?

-Financial assurance documentation must cover both “corrective action” and “compensating third parties … caused by accidental releases”.
+Financial assurance documentation for both USTs and ASTs must cover both “corrective action” and “compensating third parties … caused by accidental discharges”.
 Coverage may be divided between multiple mechanisms.
 [Reference: 40 CFR 280.93(a) and (d)] [return to FAQ list]

 Can I continue to use my existing "Code of Federal Regulation (40 CFR 280) wording" mechanisms?

 Mechanisms that remain current and were issued before January 11, 2017 [before Rules 62-761 and 62-762 required the use of Form 62-761.900(3) parts] do not need to be replaced, unless mistakes are identified.